 In 2021, the Department of Anesthesiology established a Diversity, Equity and Inclusion Committee whose open membership policy ensures representation from faculty, fellows, residents, clinical anesthetists and administrative staff.
-Among the committee's first tasks are to seek expert guidance, provide evidence-based information on the science of DEI, and thoughtfully consider related programming.
+The committee has established grand round programming and looks forward to hosting visting professors on the topic.